sh0oki/chromecastslack/README.md

 I tested this script with Python 3.5.
 Other versions (3.0 and up) should work, but haven't been tested.

+## Setup
+1. Have a working Chromecast in your LAN, playing music from your favorite source (Spotify, Soundcloud, ...).
+1. [Create a bot user](https://my.slack.com/services/new/bot) in your Slack account.
+1. Install *chromecastslack* on any computer in your LAN.
+1. Use the API token (*xoxb-a-b*) to execute the bot.

 ## Installing
 ```
 git clone git@github.com:sh0oki/chromecastslack.git